Today I’m going to show you how to build your email list (FAST).

 For example, if you had a video about building bigger biceps, you could offer a free Excel spreadsheet that helps people track their workout.

-Next, add a button to your video that stands out.
+Next, add a card to your video that stands out.
+This button should link to your opt-in page:

 I already told you about the “Social Proof Paradox” and the dead-simple technique you can use to solve it.